 With the same processor and similar resolution, it’s perhaps no surprise that the EOS RP and the EOS R offer the standard ISO range of 100-40,000, expandable to ISO 50-102,400.
 We’re quite pleased that Canon has not reduced the maximum ISO of the EOS RP to keep it below the EOS R.

-The image stabilisation systems are the same too.
-Neither camera has in-body image stabilisation (though Canon is reported to be working on such a system) so both rely on lens-based IS.
+Neither camera has in-body image stabilisation (unlike Canon's newer models) so both rely on lens-based image stabilization.
 The EOS RP does offer Digital IS for movies, which is not mentioned in the EOS R’s specifications, though the EOS R is better adapted to professional video use as we’ll see shortly.

-Winner: Canon EOS RP by a small margin
+• Winner: Canon EOS RP by a small margin, possibly, but neither has IBIS

 Now the differences start to emerge.
 The EOS RP has a shutter speed range of 30-1,4000sec plus B, while the EOS R offers 30-1/8000sec plus B. That 1/8000sec shutter speed on the EOS R is not something you’ll use every day, but indicates a more advanced shutter mechanism and some conscious differentiation between this camera and the cheaper EOS RP.